-While it’s tempting to use a free VPN service, they can’t always be trusted.
-Many free VPNs have serious security flaws, some are infested with advertising, and some share your data with third-parties.
+Many free VPNs have serious security flaws, are infested with advertising, and share your data with third-parties.

-Free VPNs are often the first port of call for those suffering from sudden online censorship or network disruption.
-In these situations, it’s important that you choose a secure VPN service rather than the first one you find.
+Free VPNs are often the first port of call for those wanting to change their IP address or to bypass online censorship.
+It’s crucial that you choose a secure free VPN rather than the first one you find.

-We’ve tested dozens of VPN services so we can safely tell you that the free VPNs below are the fastest and most trustworthy we’ve seen.
+We tested hundreds of free VPNs as part of our investigations, and we can tell you that the free VPNs below are the safest, fastest and most trustworthy we’ve seen.

-These top free VPN services provide fast speeds, generous data caps, and most importantly will protect your online privacy and security.
+You will enjoy fast speeds, generous data caps, and your online privacy and security will be protected.

 - Doesn't ask for any payment details at signup